← Back to Malbork Castle Tickets

 Is Malbork Castle good for children?

 Yes — Malbork is one of the most family-friendly castle visits in Europe, partly because it leans into its medieval-knight identity for younger visitors.
 Polish families in particular often dress their children in tabards and toy chainmail for photographs in the courtyards; the castle shop and several stalls in Malbork town sell child-sized armour and wooden swords, and the museum tolerates the costumed photo-op as a tradition.
 The audio guide includes a children's mode that drops the more politically dense Teutonic Order history and adds short knight-themed narrative segments.
 The armoury, the dungeons, the Great Refectory, and the climb up the Knights' Tower all hold attention for kids 6 and up.
-The 21-hectare scale is, however, a real factor with smaller children — pace the day, use the courtyards as natural breaks, and keep a snack and water on hand.
+The castle's large scale is, however, a real factor with smaller children — pace the day, use the courtyards as natural breaks, and keep a snack and water on hand.
 Strollers are workable in the outer courtyards but awkward on the narrow internal stairs.

 What else can you see near Malbork the same day or weekend?